Skip to main content

 Rewritten: wss://proxy.example.com/audio-bridge/v1/transcribe?token=xyz

-The configure action should be called before the user starts an interaction.
+The configure method should be called before the user starts an interaction.
 It can be called at any time after the embedded app has loaded and the ready event has been received.
 The configuration persists for the duration of the session.

-NGINX Example
+NGINX Example (Proxy Root)

 A complete NGINX configuration for proxying the embedded Corti Assistant.
 Replace the upstream URLs with the values for your region.